TrellixVulnTeam/swahilipython_SCMU/Doc/library/html.parser.rst

 --------------

-This module defines a class :class:`HTMLParser` which serves as the basis for parsing text files formatted in HTML (HyperText Mark-up Language) and XHTML.
+This module defines a kundi :class:`HTMLParser` which serves as the basis for parsing text files formatted in HTML (HyperText Mark-up Language) and XHTML.

 .. class:: HTMLParser(*, convert_charrefs=True)